 So, when you inhale or consume marijuana or cannabis-derived products, the cannabinoids that they contain seek out these receptors in your body and change how they work.
-It is thought that in the process of doing so, they then help to calm pain signals, and may even have the potential therapeutic effect of reducing inflammation and soothing chronic aches and pains; mental health issues; and other physical ailments, like various forms of epilepsy and cancer-related symptoms, such as nausea, vomiting, and pain, by interacting with your body’s endocannabinoid system’s neurotransmitters.
+It is thought that in the process of doing so, they then help to calm pain signals, and may even have the potential therapeutic effect of reducing inflammation and reducing chronic aches; mental health issues; and other physical ailments, such as nausea, vomiting, by interacting with your body’s endocannabinoid system’s neurotransmitters.

 Potential Health Benefits of Using CBD